joelparkerhenderson/strategy-power-effects/README.md

 ## 2. Proficiency Power + Learning Effects

-### **Definition**
-Proficiency power develops as an organization accumulates knowledge and expertise through repetition.
+### DefinitionProficiency power develops as an organization accumulates knowledge and expertise through repetition.
 The more you do something, the better and more efficient you become.

-### **How It Works**
-Learning curves demonstrate that unit costs, time, or error rates decrease predictably with cumulative production or experience.
+### How It WorksLearning curves demonstrate that unit costs, time, or error rates decrease predictably with cumulative production or experience.
 This knowledge is often tacit, embedded in processes, culture, and people—making it hard to copy.

-### **Types of Learning Effects**
+### Types of Learning Effects
 **Operational Learning**
 - Manufacturing processes improve through experience
 - Error rates decline, speed increases, waste decreases